Alex Lanier: Career

-In 2024, Lanier won the Japan Open title at a young age 19 years old.
+Lanier won his first title in 2024 at the Luxembourg Open.
+In the next tournament, he finished as finalist in the Denmark Challenge and won the Nantes International.
+He played at the Canada Open, losing the final to Koki Watanabe.
+Lanier then won the Japan Open title at a young age 19 years old.
 He defeated seeded player en-route to the final.
-The 19-year-old did it in sensational fashion, taking down world number 1 Shi Yuqi 17-21 21-16 21-18 in the semi-finals of Japan Open.
+The 19-year-old did it in sensational fashion, taking down world number 1 Shi Yuqi in rubber games in the semi-finals.
 By winning the Japan Open, he became the first ever French player to win a BWF World Tour Super 750 event.

 Despite an early losses at the Malaysia and India Opens in January, Lanier went on to win his maiden title in 2025 at the Orleans Masters.
 He then entered to top 10 men's singles at the BWF World ranking on 11 March 2025.
 In his debut at the All England Open, he managed to reach the semi-finals losing to Lee Chia-hao.
 He managed to win the 2025 European Championships title, becoming the first ever French men's singles player to win the title.
+He also finished runner-up in the Japan Open.

+In 2026, Lanier and the French team captured the gold medal by breaking Denmark's long-standing dominance in the European Men's Team Championships.
+He then won the home soil title in the Orléans Masters defeating Toma Junior Popov in the final.
+He also made history with the French team, which reached the final of the Thomas Cup for the first time, and won the silver medal after being defeated by China.
+A month later, he won the Singapore Open against the home favourite, Loh Kean Yew in the final.

+He became a world champion in the 2026 BWF World Championships, held in New Delhi, India, after beating Kodai Naraoka by 21–11 and 21–11.
+It was the first world title in men's single category for France.